Updated September 9, 2019, at 9:43 AM

 This solution could be incredibly impactful in a positive way for a family who is at a higher risk for unforeseen or premature loss of a child.
 Also, in the event mom or dad were to pass away prior to Johnny’s 25th birthday, the rider may be converted at their death.

-Please give us a call to discuss your client’s situation and how this creative solution may help improve their financial security for years to come!
+Give us a call at (800) 527-1155 or click here to discuss your clients’ situation and how a creative solution like this may help improve their financial security for years to come!